Absence of measurement-induced entanglement transition due to feedback-induced skin effect: Stochastic Schr o dinger equation

 where $U$ is an arbitrary SU($N$) matrix.
 Such gauge freedom implies that a Gaussian state is entirely specified by the linear subspace spanned by the quasimodes $B_i$'s.

 The random Schr\"{o}dinger equation can be Trotterized as Eq.~(\ref{apx:sse-trot}).
 Using the Baker-Campbell-Hausdor formula $e^A B e^{-A} = e^{\operatorname{ad}_A} B$, the nonunitary evolution is

 That is, the matrix is multiplied by the exponential of the effective non-Hermitian (single-body) Hamiltonian matrix.
-Note that the resulting matrix is not orthogonal anymore, while the state is still well defined by the linear space spanned by those unorthogonal vectors.
-In general, for a Gaussian state represented by matrix $B$, we can obtain a canonical form for the representing matrix using the QR decomposition

-where $Q$ is a unitary matrix and $R$ is upper triangular.
+Note that the resulting matrix is not orthogonal anymore, while the state is still well-defined by the linear space spanned by those unorthogonal vectors.
+In general, for a Gaussian state represented by matrix $B$, we can obtain a canonical form for the representing matrix using the QR decomposition $B = Q \cdot R$, where $Q$ is a unitary matrix and $R$ is upper triangular.
 Note that $Q$ and $B$ span the same linear space, so the Gaussian state can be expressed as $|Q\rangle$.

 The supper operator $\mathcal{M}_{\Delta t}$ in Eq.~(\ref{apx:sse-trot}) corresponds to the Poisson jump process, where for each index $i$, we randomly decide whether a quantum jump process